 When I hear someone recommend a “guru” they think I should follow, I often nod along and internally brace myself to be underwhelmed.

 So, it took several people recommending Stu before I even took a look.
-And in 2019 when I signed up for his free workshop series I did it see what the fuss was about, without any actual expectation of actually buying.
+And in 2019 when I signed up for his free workshop series I did it see what the fuss was about, without any actual plans to buy.

 But, Stu showed up – and delivered.
 Big time.